Customer Data-Driven KPIs

 When selecting tools for customer data-driven KPIs, consider the following features:

-- Scalability: Choose tools that can grow with your business, accommodating increasing data volumes.
+• Scalability: The tool should be able to grow with your business, accommodating increasing data volumes and complexity.

 Best practices for customer data-driven kpis